GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 :math:`mode > 0`
-    : Expects ``args`` to be an array of text options and ``mode`` to be a count of how many options are passed (i.e., the ``argc, argv[]`` model).
+    : Expects ``args`` to be an array of text options and ``mode`` to be a count of how many options are passed (i.e., the ``argc, argv[]`` model used by the *GMT* programs themselves).

 :math:`mode < 0`
     : Expects ``args`` to be a pointer to a doubly-linked list of objects with individual options for the current program.
+We will see how API functions can help prepare such lists.

 :math:`mode == 0`
     : Expects ``args`` to be a single text string with all required options.

-Here, ``GMT_module`` stands for any of the *GMT* modules, such as ``GMT_psxy``.
-All modules returns FALSE (0) if they returned successfully; otherwise they return an error code back to the calling environment.
+Here, ``GMT_module`` stands for any of the *GMT* modules, such as ``GMT_psxy`` or ``GMT_grdvolume``.
+All modules returns FALSE (0) if they completed successfully; otherwise they produce error messages and return an error code back to the calling environment.

 Set program options via text array arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~